Slovenia: Energy

 In 2018, the net energy production was 12,262 GWh and consumption was 14,501 GWh.
 Hydroelectric plants produced 4,421 GWh, thermal plants produced 4,049 GWh, and the Krško Nuclear Power Plant produced 2,742 GWh (50% share that goes to Slovenia; other 50% goes to Croatia due to joint ownership).

-Domestic electricity consumption was covered 84.6% by domestic production; percentage is decreasing from year to year meaning Slovenia is more and more depending on electricity import.
+Domestic electricity consumption was covered 84.6% by domestic production; the percentage is decreasing from year to year meaning Slovenia is more and more dependent on electricity imports.

 A new 600 MW block of Šoštanj thermal power plant finished construction and went online in the autumn of 2014.
 The new 39.5 MW HE Krško hydro power plant was finished in 2013.
 The 41.5 MW HE Brežice and 30.5 MW HE Mokrice hydro power plants were built on the Sava River in 2018 and the construction of ten more hydropower plants with a cumulative capacity of 338 MW is planned to be finished by 2030.
 A large pumped-storage hydro power plant Kozjak on the Drava River is in the planning stage.

 At the end of 2018, at least 295 MWp of photovoltaic modules and 31,4 MW of biogas powerplants were installed.
-Compared to 2017, renewable energy sources contributed 5,6 percentage points more into whole energy consumption.
-There is interest to add more production in the area of solar and wind energy sources (subsidising schemes are increasing economic feasibility), but microlocation settlement procedures take enormous toll on the efficiency of this intitiatve (nature preservation vs. energy production facilities dilemma).
+Compared to 2017, renewable energy sources contributed 5.6 percentage points more into whole energy consumption.
+There is interest to add more production in the area of solar and wind energy sources (subsidising schemes are increasing economic feasibility), but microlocation settlement procedures take enormous toll on the efficiency of this initiative (nature preservation vs. energy production facilities dilemma).